 Too Many Wireframe Tools… Which One Should I use?

 There are many tools on the market.
 We have used all of them.
-I could write pages upon pages of why some systems are better.
-Here are the tools that we thought were the top and why in no particular order.
+I could write pages upon pages of why some systems are better, but here (in no particular order) are some of the tools that are best.

 MyBalsamiq – The desktop was by far the best user experience, but its ability to not sync with an online version make this not as usable because customers and team members email different versions of the application.
 Because we work in a distributed environment, this didn’t work for Bytelion.

-Gliffy’s integration with Atlassian’s JIRA + Confluence suite make this tool amazing.
+Gliffy’s integration with Atlassian’s JIRA + Confluence suite makes this tool amazing.
 However, it is so inflexible that maintaining a working wireframe falls apart.
 Sorry Atlassian, I still love you.

-Azure – Bytelion loved the framework and it was our primary for years, but found the product confining in terms of our on online integration needs.
+Azure – Bytelion loved the framework, and it was our primary for years, but found the product confining regarding our on online integration needs.
 It slowly came out of favor and was replaced by…. our new go to.

 - Single Page App (SPA) is super fast and responsive.

 - Pages can be templated.
-If a designer changed the header in one location, the header changed for the entire app.
+If a designer changed the header in one location, the header modified for the entire app.